Genetic linkage mapping for a large number of families identifies... | Channels for Pearson+

 Genetic linkage mapping for a large number of families identifies 4% recombination between the genes for Rh blood type and elliptocytosis (see Problem 18).
 At the Rh locus, alleles R and r control Rh+ and Rh- blood types.
 Allele E producing elliptocytosis is dominant to the wild-type recessive allele e.
 Tom and Terri each have elliptocytosis, and each is .
 Tom's mother has elliptocytosis and is Rh- while his father is healthy and has Rh+.
 Terri's father is Rh+ and has elliptocytosis; Terri's mother is Rh- and is healthy.

-What is the probability that the first child of Tom and Terri will be Rh− and have elliptocytosis?
+What is the probability that a child of Tom and Terri who is Rh+ will have elliptocytosis?

 Master Mapping Genes with a bite sized video explanation from Kylia GoodnerStart learning